 I do all the usual things that authors do: rattle on about sources for ideas, the amazingly long process through which an idea becomes a book, revision, why I like to wear socks and earrings with dogs on them, etc. We brainstorm ideas and talk about structure, character, revision, and what makes a good book.
 Fun is had by all.

-This presentation is not entirely about my desk, however.
-It's about writing, though I just may mention a dog now and then.
+I just may mention a dog now and then.

-Please email me for further details on school/library/bookstore visits.
+Fees: Please contact me for further info.